ml4ai/delphi/README.md

 where <filename> should be a JSON-LD file produced by Eidos - for an example, see (here)[https://raw.githubusercontent.com/clulab/eidos/master/example_output/example_mar6.jsonld].

+You can also do `./delphi.py -h` to view further options.

 and navigate your browser to `http://127.0.0.1:5000/`.